The John Laing Charitable Trust

 Social Responsibility

-We embrace the ethics of social responsibility in all of its activities, respecting the welfare of individuals, communities and the environment.
+We respect the welfare of individuals, communities and the environment.

 Our Strategic Priorities